ohheydom/book_recommender_system/README.md

-## Clustering Data from Book-Crossing Dataset
+## Recommending Data from Book-Crossing Dataset

 The Book-Crossing dataset is available [here](http://www2.informatik.uni-freiburg.de/~cziegler/BX/)

-This is a basic clustering model of books based on ratings that utilizes collaborative filtering.
+This is an item-item Collaborative Filtering Model.
 It uses both personalized and non personalized collaborative filtering.

 ### Personalized
 Weighs ratings of books to make recommendations based on similar items.
-Uses an item based collaborative filtering method and a cosine similarity score to determine similar items.
+Uses an item based collaborative filtering method and either cosine similarity or adjusted cosine similarity to determine similar items.

 ### Non-Personalized
 Considers top n highest rated books and makes recommendations of these books to a user according to what he/she hasn't yet rated.